clydebarrow/esphome-docs-hugo/content/components/display/waveshare_epaper.md

 *Waveshare E-Paper 7.3 Inch ACeP 7-Color E-Paper Display.*

-The communication ESPHome has chosen to use for this integration is 4-wire [SPI]({{< ref "components/spi#spi" >}}), as it's the most stable and high-speed.
+The communication ESPHome has chosen to use for this integration is 4-wire [SPI Bus]({{< ref "components/spi#spi" >}}), as it's the most stable and high-speed.
 So you need to make sure your board is set to the 4-wire SPI mode and have an `spi:` section in your configuration.

 ==================== ===================== =====================